 That’s right—Colby does not include loans in financial aid packages.
 In fact the College replaces student loans with grant money that does not have to be repaid, making it possible for students with financial need to graduate debt-free.

-So, if you’re admitted, Colby will meet 100 percent of your financial need as determined by the College, and we will meet that need with grants and campus employment—not student loans.
+So, if you’re admitted, Colby will meet 100 percent of your calculated financial need, and we will meet that need with grants and campus employment—not student loans.

 This initiative is one of several at Colby aimed at ensuring that your academic qualifications, not your ability to pay, are the criteria for admission, and that once you get here you’ll have the same opportunities regardless of your financial resources.